MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 The query parameters are:

 * `chatId`: ChatId of the conversation.
 You can get the `chatId` from URL of the chat in Teams web client or using the [Microsoft Graph API](/graph/api/chat-get?view=graph-rest-1.0&tabs=http&preserve-view=true).
+The supported format for `chatId` is 19:XXX.
 For example, `19:253f5895-9a62-4362-8d38-43f0205c702c_f1b94dcf-0aa3-4989-bcdf-ef4a5ed00f86@unq.gbl.spaces`.

+  > [!NOTE]
+  > For 1:1 chats with bot, the bot receives an incoming payload in a:xxx ID format.

-  Apps can read a group chat ID through context using the Microsoft Teams JavaScript library or from the incoming request payload to Bot.
+  Apps can read a group chat ID through context using the Microsoft Teams JavaScript library, through app context in Teams,  incoming payload to bot, or through graph APIs.

-* `messageId`: Message ID of the conversation.
+* `messageId`: Each message in a chat has a unique ID.
+When a bot posts a message in chat, it gives back a `messageid`.
+You can also get the `messageid` using the Microsoft Graph API.
 For example, `1563480968434`.
-* `contextObject`: Specify the contextType as chat.
+* `context`: Specify the contextType as chat.

 ### Generate deep links to file in channel